hiQbe® is a powerful technology that produces qualitative data and enables game-changing efficiencies in velocity modelling.

-hiQbe® is available as a multi-client product in Norway, the UK and Australia and can be purchased on an annual lease or a project by project basis.
-For the rest of the world, AGR builds proprietary hiQbe® cube upon request, using velocity data provided by the client.
+For over a decade, hiQbe® velocity cubes for depth conversion have been available to AGR clients as a multi-client product in Norway, the UK and Australia.
+For the rest of the world, we build tailor-made proprietary products upon request, harnessing the data provided by the businesses we support.

 The product extracts information from AGR’s vast database and from contributing data owners as a foundation for the insight it provides.
 To put this into perspective, AGR data held in Norway is more than twice the size of that released in Diskos.
 In addition to our own database, clients may provide AGR with their own velocity data.
 This helps to ensure that a service of the best possible quality is achieved, for the client’s area and region of interest.